pwintz/pwintz.github.io/_posts/2026-01-07-recommended-vscode-extensions.md

     id: mushan.vscode-paste-image
     sort-placement: 6 # Low numbers earlier.
 Duplicates OK.
     description: |
-        Simplifies the process of adding images from your clipboard (such as screenshots) to documents, such as LaTeX or Markdown.
+        The Paste Image extension simplifies the process of adding images from your clipboard (such as screenshots) to documents, such as LaTeX or Markdown.
 When activated, the current clipboard contents (if an image) are saved to a file and code is inserted into the current document to display the image.
 The extension is rough around the edges, in places, but gets the job done better than any alternatives I've found.
     settings: |
       My settings for Paste Image (for LaTeX) are described in [LaTeX in VS Code](/latex-in-vscode/#paste-image-image-pasting-into-latex-code).